test11.gif

 Employer Tax Credits

 It is your choice if you tell the employer that you are disabled.
 Some employers may see a gap in your work history and become hesitant to hire you.
 Explain to them that you already have medical coverage.
-If they hire you they will be eligible for a tax credit of between $2400 and $9000.
-Since you are working with us as your Employment Network (listed under Vocational Rehabilitaion referral), your employer would qualify for this tax credit.
+If they hire you they will be eligible for a tax credit of between $2400 and $9600.
+Since you are working with us as your Employment Network (listed under Vocational Rehabilitation referral), your employer would qualify for this tax credit.
 Make sure they file for this tax credit within the first 28 days of your hire or they will lose the credit.
 If the employer has any questions have them contact us.

-Federal Employment for those with Disabilities
+Federal Employment For Those With Disabilities

-Job Listings through US Labor department
+Job Listings Through US Labor department

 Look through thousands of job lists for your state.
-These are jobs for anyone not just the disabled.
+These are jobs for anyone, not just the disABLEd.

 Disability Resources for Self-Employment